 Disable the Lightbox

 To prevent all interaction, disable the Lightbox by deselecting that checkbox in the draw.io Macro Settings dialog.
-Now, when viewing the Confluence page, the diagram is a static image which can't be opened in the Lightbox.
+Now, when you view the Confluence page, the diagram will appear as a static image which can't be opened in the Lightbox.